stormpath/stormpath-sdk-react/docs/api.md

 <SocialLoginLink providerId='facebook'>Sign in with Facebook</SocialLoginLink>
 ```

-Renders a link that can be used to sign into a social provider.
+Renders a link that can be used to sign in using a social provider.

 ```html
 <SocialLoginLink providerId='facebook' />